LuisHernandezCoding/libraries-js/README.md

 - Responsive design using Bulma CSS

 ## Learning Outcomes:
-- Objects and object constructors
+- Objects and object constructors (on version 1)
+- Objects and factory functions (on version 2)
 - DOM manipulation
 - Event listeners
 - Local storage